COP27 Asia Pacific Resilience Hub

-The Regional Resilience Hubs play a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
-They play a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.
+The Regional Resilience Hubs played a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
+They played a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.

 Key Messages that have come out of this year’s Asia Pacific highlight the strong need to go beyond talk and create action.
 Key messaging focused on Water Rights, Land Tenure and Climate Finance and Investment.
 Key messages shared by all roundtables addressed scalability, financial and investment requirements, adaptation action gaps, the need and acknowledgement for local and indigenous knowledge, and the provision of resources to small-holder farmers.
 Bringing actions to the region’s development agenda, all participants unanimously agreed that now is the moment to act if we are to strengthen our ability to bounce forward in creating climate resilience in the region.

 A series of graphic recordings of each regionally-focused thematic round table can be viewed here.

 The aim of the Asia Pacific Regional Resilience Hub is to support the main Resilience Hub in the run-up to COP27 to ensure that the programming reflects perspectives and priorities from the region, including actions, solutions, and challenges.
 The Global EverGreening Alliance is in charge of the COP27 Asia Pacific Regional Resilience Hub.
 The hub aims to gather knowledge and evidence from government, academia, the private sector, and civil society in order to scale up action toward the common objective of making communities and ecosystems safer, healthier, and more just.
 The region intends to provide key messages, trends, and inventive solutions to enhance resilience, particularly from the frontline climate warriors, by elevating local voices to the global stage during COP27 in November 2022.

 Order of Events